Previous dayMarch 19, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-This magnitude 2.1 event was detected near Rat Islands, Aleutian Islands, Alaska on March 19, 2026, with origin time 21:43 UTC.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 50.275°N, 179.386°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On March 19, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake near Rat Islands, Aleutian Islands, Alaska at 21:43 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
+Coordinates: 50.275°, 179.386°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19